not-sekiun/PyIris/README.md

 It allows users to dynamically build, generate and encode/encrypt remote-access-trojan payloads for remote control of other compromised hosts.

+# Why should you use this project?
+You should'nt lol, this was a passion project made purely for fun.
+It was never intended or designed to be used professionally in any pen-testing or red teaming scenarios.
+Feel free to poke around with it to see what it can do.

 # Demo of PyIris in action on multiple operating systems (Windows and Linux)
 ## Dynamically generating a payload in Windows
 ![Windows Generator Demo](https://user-images.githubusercontent.com/32593795/70084865-1db4ca80-164a-11ea-8837-461fdc39a770.png)